azeezabidoye/trial-celo-composer/readMe.md

 Finally, you may view the ABI for your Smart contract in `/deployments/alfajores/Messanger.json` The ABI is the interface that allows you to access your Smart contract functions from the front-end of your dApp

+## Step 8: Interact with your dApp

+### Start the front-end

+- Open your terminal and navigate to `/packages/react-app

+- Run `yarn install` to install the front-end dependencies

+- Run `yarn dev` to start your development environment

+- Visit [http://localhost:3000](http://localhost:3000) to view your project